 Please see the recipe card at the bottom of this post for the complete ingredients, measurements, and instructions.

-2. Mix well to combine.
-Taste and adjust the seasonings, if needed.
-Enjoy right away, or cover and refrigerate for later.
+- Mix well to combine.
+Taste and adjust the seasonings as needed.
+Enjoy right away or refrigerate for later.

-A scoop of chickpea "tuna" salad over romaine lettuce leaves, cherry tomatoes, and sliced cucumbers drizzled with cashew ranch dressing.
+When I'm not enjoying it in a sandwich, I love a scoop of chickpea "tuna" salad over romaine lettuce leaves with cherry tomatoes and sliced cucumbers, drizzled with cashew ranch dressing.

 Love and Veggies,